skupperproject/refdog/input/commands/site/generate.md

 Configure external access for links from remote sites.

+Sites and links are the basis for creating application networks.
+In a simple two-site network, at least one of the sites must have link access enabled.

 <table class="fields"><tr><th>Default</th><td><p><code>default</code></p>
 </td><tr><th>Choices</th><td><table class="choices"><tr><th><code>default</code></th><td><p>Use the default link access.
 On OpenShift, the default is <code>route</code>.
 For other Kubernetes flavors, the default is <code>loadbalancer</code>.</p>
 </td></tr><tr><th><code>route</code></th><td><p>Use an OpenShift route.  <em>OpenShift only.</em></p>